Launched in November 2019, the Singlife Account touts itself as “a smarter, simpler way to manage your savings”.

 – 1% of deposit or $50,000, whichever is lower

-In addition to the insurance coverage, the Singlife Account comes with a retrenchment benefit.
+In addition to the insurance coverage, the Singlife Account used to come with a retrenchment benefit.

 How Singlife Account’s Interest Compares With Other Accounts

 While your capital with Singlife Account is guaranteed, the interest returns are not.
 It is worthwhile to note that the interest rates offered by the major banks on their high-interest accounts may also be subjected to unannounced revision as well.

 Here’s a comparison of Singlife Account’s interest rates with three popular high-interest rate accounts.